bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### Browser

-The default OSX browser Safari is great and has some fairly unique features like pinch to zoom gesture support (smartphone users will appreciate those).
+The default OS X browser Safari is great and has some fairly unique features like pinch to zoom gesture support (smartphone users will appreciate those).
 Unfortunately it has a pretty small selection of plugins and might not be well suited for power users.
-I recommend the use of Google Chrome on OSX, since Firefox really seems to lag in terms of features there (the upcoming Firefox 18 will be the first with Retina support).
+I recommend the use of Google Chrome on OS X, since Firefox really seems to lag in terms of features there (the upcoming Firefox 18 will be the first with Retina support).

 ### Email

-OSX's default application **Mail** is decent, but nothing more.
-Thunderbird is available for OSX, but I personally think it's no better than Mail.
+OS X's default application **Mail** is decent, but nothing more.
+Thunderbird is available for OS X, but I personally think it's no better than Mail.
 My desktop email client of choice is the delightful [Sparrow](http://www.sparrowmailapp.com/mac.php).
 It's the first desktop email client I ever liked (I used to check my email with